blakepennington97/CS465/hw2/README.md

 **To execute Part 1, there are **two** steps:**

--First, run 'part1_create_model.py' with your desired x, y, and z values in the x.csv, y.csv, and z.csv files.
+- First, run 'part1_create_model.py' with your desired x, y, and z values in the x.csv, y.csv, and z.csv files.
 This will generate and save a model that can be used during the second step.
 'python3 part1_create_model.py'
--Second, run 'part1_read_model.py' with your desired x and y test values in the x_test.csv and y_test.csv files.
+- Second, run 'part1_read_model.py' with your desired x and y test values in the x_test.csv and y_test.csv files.
 This will result in agenerated table of  predicted z values within z-predicted.csv
 'python3 part1_read_model.py'

 **About Part 1**: